- Our customers have been hired by: *

 In terms of appearance, your graduate CV layout should be easy for recruiters to skim-read.
 The best way to do this is by separating it into sections with clear headings, such as:

 - Work history

 Design-wise, it’s best to stay formal with a conventional font like Arial.
 You can use professional colours like navy for headings or margins if you want to give your graduate CV a touch of personality, but the main body should use black font.
 Using a graduate CV template will give you a head start with a suitable design.

 How long should a graduate CV be?

 In the UK, a general rule of thumb is to keep your CV within one to two pages.
 The CV structure for graduates is no exception.
 If you’re lacking work experience, it’s definitely worth keeping your CV to one page in length.
 Recruiters won’t want to read more than a page unless it’s highly relevant to the role.
-Use bullet points for key skills and job responsibilities to keep your CV concise and to the point.
+Use bullet points for key skills and job responsibilities to keep your CV concise.

 Build a first-class UK graduate CV

-With our CV builder, you can even select pre-written content to describe your previous roles.
-Get started on your fresh graduate CV today!
+With our CV builder, you can even select pre-written content for your personal statement, skills, and work history.
+Get started on your graduate CV today!